-Like the accommodation, travellers Cuba will find eating there an adventure in itself.
-The general understanding between budget backpackers is that to eat cheap, you either eat the food cooked by your host at your Casa Particular or at the “cafes” (street food).
+Like the accommodation, travellers in Cuba will find eating there an adventure in itself.
+The general understanding between budget backpackers is that to eat cheap, you either eat the food cooked by your host at your Casa Particular or at the “Cafes” (street food).
 The Casas are well-known to have the most delicious food.
-However the cafes are even cheaper, but usually the food found there is margarita pizzas or ham sandwiches with no butter or sauce.
+However the Cafes are even cheaper, but usually the food found there is margarita pizzas or ham sandwiches with no butter or sauce.
 Going to the restaurants is usually a disappointment.
-They are government owned and owners gets the same pay regardless of how many customers they have, so usually they will serve sub-par food at a higher price.
+They are government owned and owners get the same pay regardless of how many customers they have, so usually they will serve sub-par food at a higher price.

 PHOTOS: Moody photography of the streets of Cuba in black and white